llvm/circt/docs/RationaleComb.md

 We agreed that we'd revisit in the future if there were a specific reason to add it.
 Until then we represent the array_create/array_get pattern for frontends that want to generate this.

-**Zero Bit Integers**

-Combinatorial operations like add and multiply work on values of signless standard integer types, e.g. `i42`, but they do not allow zero bit inputs.
-This design point is motivated by a couple of reasons:

-1) The semantics of some operations (e.g. `comb.sext`) do not have an obvious definition with a zero bit input.

-1) Zero bit operations are useless for operations that are definable, and their presence makes the compiler more complicated.

-On the second point, consider an example like `comb.mux` which could allow zero bit inputs and therefore produce zero bit results.
-Allowing that as a design point would require us to special case this in our cost models, and we would have that optimizes it away.

-By rejecting zero bit operations, we choose to put the complexity into the lowering passes that generate the HW dialect (e.g. LowerToHW from FIRRTL).

-Note that this decision only affects the core operations in the `comb` dialect itself - it is perfectly reasonable to define your operations and mix them into other `comb` constructs.

 ## Endianness: operand ordering and internal representation